Waveguide - Group Velocity, Phase Velocity, Cut off Frequency & Impedance

 Here

-Zo = Characteristic impedance of waveguide
+Zo = Characteristic impedance of the waveguide

 λo = Wave length of the operating frequency